The Best Sports Betting Movies

 Bookies (2003)

-Kicking it old-school in the time before online betting became so popular, is Bookies – an entertaining, easy-to-watch movie about three American college students who, having lost a bet, start their own bookmaking business in which bettors’ money is collected in randomly chosen, unused library books.
+Kicking it old-school, in the time before online betting was so popular, is Bookies – an entertaining, easy-to-watch movie about three American college students who start their own bookmaking business (where bettors’ money is collected in random unused library books,) after losing money on a bet.
 Not before long, the college bookies start raking in the cash, only to catch the (very much unwanted) attention of the local mafia.

-The film premiered at the Sundance Film Festival and is sure to keep viewers on their toes.
-With some great acting from Johnny Galecki and realistic elements from the sports betting world, this is sure to be an entertaining watch for, well, anyone.
+The film premiered at the Sundance Film Festival, and is sure to keep viewers on their toes.
+With some great acting from Johnny Galecki and realistic elements from the sports betting world, this is sure to be an entertaining watch for fans of the pastime.

 Lay The Favorite (2012)